PCF-GAN: generating sequential data via the characteristic function of measures on the path space: Numerical Experiments

 \subsection{Time series generation}

 \cref{tab:results} indicates that PCF-GAN consistently outperforms the other baselines across all datasets, as demonstrated by all three test metrics.
 Specifically, in terms of the discriminative score, PCF-GAN achieves a remarkable performance with values of $0.0108$ and $0.0784$ on the Rough volatility and Stock datasets, respectively.
 These values are $61\%$ and $39\%$ lower than those achieved by the second-best model.
 Regarding the predictive score, PCF-GAN achieves the best result across all four datasets.
 While COT-GAN surpasses PCF-GAN in terms of the Sig-MMD metric on the EEG dataset, PCF-GAN consistently outperforms the other models in the remaining three datasets.
+Additionally, to assess the fitting on auto-correlation, cross-correlation and marginal distribution, we include the corresponding numerical results in Table \ref{tab:cor_test_results} in Appendix \ref{sec: appendix_stats_metrics}.
 For a qualitative analysis of generative quality, we provide the visualizations of generated samples for all models and datasets in \cref{section:Appendix_supp} without selective bias.
 Furthermore, to showcase the effectiveness of our auto-encoder architecture for the generation task, we present an ablation study in \cref{section:Appendix_supp}.